 Then, on the Settings page, click or tap on App theme and select the display mode you like best: Light or Dark.

-Additionally, you can also let Notepad “Use system setting” if you prefer its appearance to automatically change depending on the system-wide settings you’ve made in Windows 11’s Personalization options.
-For more about how dark mode works in Windows 11, read this guide: How to turn on Dark Mode in Windows 11.
+Additionally, you can also let Notepad “Use system setting” if you prefer its appearance to automatically change depending on the system-wide settings from Windows 11’s Personalization options.
+For more about Dark Mode in Windows 11, read this guide: How to turn on Dark Mode in Windows 11.

 There’s one last setting we should cover before ending this Notepad guide: Opening files.
 As you know now, after the Moment 2 Update for Windows 11, Notepad received support for tabs.
 Moreover, its default behavior when opening files is to open each in a new tab, not in a new window like in the past.
 However, you can change that as you please.